walbeck85/python-oop1-lab/README.md

 1. Use the rubric in Canvas as a guide for how this lab is graded.
 2. Your submission will be automatically scored in CodeGrade, using the most recent commit.
 Remember to make sure you have pushed your commit to GitHub before submitting your assignment.
 3. You can review your submission in CodeGrade and see your final score in your Canvas gradebook.
-4. When you are ready to submit, click the ***Load Lab: Object Oriented Programming (OOP)- Part 1- Bookstore*** button below to launch CodeGrade.
+4. When you are ready to submit, click the ***Load Lab: Object Oriented Programming (OOP)- Part 1- Bookstore*** button in Canvas to launch CodeGrade.
   * Click on + Create Submission.
 Connect your repository for this lab.
   * For additional information on submitting assignments in CodeGrade: [Getting Started in Canvas](https://help.codegrade.com/for-students/getting-started/getting-started-in-canvas)